 - A competitive Battlefield 6 showcase

-- A Warzone event featuring women in a traditionally male-dominated space
+- A Warzone event featuring women in a space typically dominated by men

 "We could have really done something epic.
 Dominated a male-occupying game.
 Proved that we are more than just casual gamers," she wrote.